Here's what we found for you

 Goodwill Industries

 Local Goodwill organizations are innovative and sustainable social enterprises that create job training programs, employment placement and other community-based programs by selling donated clothing and household items.
-The Ken Weber Community Campus has walk-in services available Tuesdays and Thursdays for community resource connections.
+The Ken Weber Community Campus has walk-in services available Tuesdays and Thursdays from 8-11am and 1-3 pm for community resource connections.
 For further information on what Goodwill has to offer, please call our main campus or visit our website.

 Thrift Store Locations